-You will be discharged from the hospital when you are medically stable and your discharge summary can be found within MyChart.
-Prior to hospital discharge, all prescriptions will be sent electronically to your requested pharmacy.
-If you live outside of Tennessee, you will need to make arrangements to fill your prescriptions in the state of Tennessee.
+You will be discharged from the hospital when you are medically stable.
+Prior to hospital discharge you will be given a prescription for pain medication and written discharge instructions.
 You will also have instructions on any blood thinners or equipment that may be ordered for you.